Lord Peter Wimsey: Social satire

 Many episodes in the Wimsey books express a mild satire on the British class system, in particular in depicting the relationship between Wimsey and Bunter.
-The two of them are clearly the best and closest of friends, yet Bunter is invariably punctilious in using "my lord" even when they are alone, and "his lordship" in company.
-In a brief passage written from Bunter's point of view in Busman's Honeymoon Bunter is seen, even in the privacy of his own mind, to be thinking of his employer as "His Lordship".
-Wimsey and Bunter even mock the Jeeves and Wooster relationship.
+The two of them seem to be the best and closest of friends, yet Sayers states in the narration of The Unpleasantness at the Bellona Club that Charles Parker is "in some ways [Peter's] only intimate friend."

-In Whose Body?, when Wimsey is caught by a severe recurrence of his First World War shell-shock and nightmares and being taken care of by Bunter, the two of them revert to being "Major Wimsey" and "Sergeant Bunter".
-In that role, Bunter, sitting at the bedside of the sleeping Wimsey, is seen to mutter affectionately, "Bloody little fool!"
+Bunter is invariably punctilious in using "my lord" even when they are alone, and "his lordship" in company.
+In a brief passage written from Bunter's point of view in Busman's Honeymoon, Bunter is seen, even in the privacy of his own mind, to think of his employer as "His Lordship".
+However, in the first book, Whose Body?, when Wimsey experiences a severe First World War flashback, Bunter takes care of him and, once Wimsey is asleep, affectionately calls him a "bloody little fool."

-In "The Vindictive Story of the Footsteps That Ran", the staunchly democratic Dr Hartman invites Bunter to sit down to eat together with himself and Wimsey, at the doctor's modest apartment.
+In "The Vindictive Story of the Footsteps That Ran", the staunchly democratic Dr. Hartman invites Bunter to sit down to eat together with himself and Wimsey, at the doctor's modest apartment.
 Wimsey does not object, but Bunter strongly does: "If I may state my own preference, sir, it would be to wait upon you and his lordship in the usual manner".
 Whereupon Wimsey remarks: "Bunter likes me to know my place".

 At the conclusion of Strong Poison, Inspector Parker asks "What would one naturally do if one found one's water-bottle empty?" (a point of crucial importance in solving the book's mystery).
 Wimsey promptly answers, "Ring the bell", whereupon Miss Murchison, the indefatigable investigator employed by Wimsey for much of this book, comments "Or, if one wasn't accustomed to be waited on, one might use the water from the bedroom jug."

 George Orwell was highly critical of this aspect of the Wimsey books: "...
 Even she [Sayers] is not so far removed from Peg's Paper as might appear at a casual glance.
 It is, after all, a very ancient trick to write novels with a lord for a hero.
 Where Miss Sayers has shown more astuteness than most is in perceiving that you can carry that kind of thing off a great deal better if you pretend to treat it as a joke.
 By being, on the surface, a little ironical about Lord Peter Wimsey and his noble ancestors, she is enabled to lay on the snobbishness ('his lordship' etc.) much thicker than any overt snob would dare to do".